Federal PLUS Loan

 The U.S. Department of Education charges a 4.288% loan origination fee for processing your loan.

 2014-2015 PLUS Loan Process

-The 2014-2015 PLUS will be available May 1, 2014 at www.studentloans.gov.
-This online application is for any incoming freshmen and returning upperclass students for the 2014-2015 academic year.
+The 2014-2015 PLUS loan application is available at www.studentloans.gov.
+This online application is available to any incoming freshmen and returning upperclass students for the 2014-2015 academic year.